 Preservation, Research and Education

 The Friends and Descendants of Johnson's Island Civil War Prison (FDJI) are committed to secure as much of the prison compound and fortifications (currently approximately 17.1 acres) either through direct acquisition or by preservation easements.
 Acquisition and maintenance of the Prison Compound and Fort Johnson are of immediate concern and will be the main focus of the FDJI for the first two years.
 FDJI recognizes the great historical and archaeological research ongoing and is dedicated to continuing these activities.
-Educational goals include the continuance of the Experiential Learning Program in Historical Archaeology through Heidelberg College for primary and secondary school students, the Summer Archaeological Field School for undergraduate college students, and various adult continuing educational programs including teacher workshops.
+Educational goals include the continuance of the Experiential Learning Program in Historical Archaeology through Heidelberg University for primary and secondary school students, the Summer Archaeological Field School for undergraduate students, and various adult continuing educational programs including teacher workshops.
 Interpretative goals, a very necessary part of this groups mandate, will be undertaken in consultation with the property owners of Johnson's Island ensuring maintenance of all property rights.